kessie2862/Budget-App/README.md

 # 📖 Budget_App <a name="about-project"></a>

 **Budget_App**
-This GitHub repository hosts a mobile web application designed for budget management.
+is a mobile web application designed for budget management.
 Easily track your expenses by organizing transactions into categories, enabling you to monitor your spending and its allocation.

 ## 🛠 Built With <a name="built-with"></a>